CREATE SOURCE: Webhook

 Field Type Description

-SECRET secret_name text or bytea Provide a secret_name column to the check expression, with the value of the SECRET.
-The column can be renamed with the optional AS alias statement, and the type can be changed to bytea with the optional BYTES keyword.
+SECRET secret_name text or bytea Securely provide a SECRET to the check expression.
+The constant_time_eq validation function does not support fully qualified secret names: if the secret is in a different namespace to the source, the column can be renamed with the optional AS alias statement.
+The data type can also be changed to bytea using the optional BYTES keyword.

 Supported formats